damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Team Call

 1. The team call is every workday except Friday from 8:30am to 9:00am Pacific Time (mostly 5:30pm - 6:00pm Central European Time).
 Everyone at GitLab is invited to this call.
-1. We also have a team call for team members in the APAC region on Tuesdays from 6:30pm to 7:00pm Pacific Time (mostly 8:00am Wednesday in APAC), to share their weekend update.
+1. We also have a team call for team members in the APAC region on Mondays from 6:30pm to 7:00pm Pacific Time (mostly 8:00am Tuesday in APAC), to share their weekend update.
 This call will also be recorded so the rest of the team can see what their colleagues have been up to!
 Everyone is encouraged to join this call as well, but it is not mandatory.
 1. Every last Friday of the month we have an AMA to talk about anything our team is thinking about.
 1. We use [Zoom](https://zoom.us) for the call since Google Hangouts is capped at 15 people.
 The link is in the calendar invite and also listed at the top of the team agenda Google Doc called _Team Agenda_.
 1. The call is recorded automatically, and we have a 1 GB limit for recordings which is roughly sufficient for 3 days; after this is full, the recording will not be stored.
 Access recordings in [Zoom](https://zoom.us) using the generic credentials in the Shared vault in 1Password; find "My Recordings".
 Remember to actively _log out_ after viewing or downloading the recording, otherwise you will appear as the Moderator on subsequent calls.